alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 ### Create configuration file

-The core properties for the Safe Haven Management (SHM) environment must be present in the `environment_configs/core` folder.
+The core properties for the Safe Haven Management (SHM) environment must be present in the `environment_configs` folder.
 These are also used when deploying an SRE environment.

 > :pencil: You should decide on an `<SHM ID>` at this point.
 This should be 7 characters or fewer.